This article is for marketers who want to know if using AMP for Email is worth it.

 AMP for Email is controversial

-From the day Google announced their new plans to modernize emails, people have been criticizing them from trying to become the Gate Keepers of all web content.
+From the day Google announced their new plans to modernize emails, people have been criticizing them for trying to become the Gate Keepers of all web content.

 Some believe that emails should just be emails and not mini-applications that will forever transform this relatively untouched means of communication.